Cracking your case with historical analysis

 We identified the federal agency’s investigation records at the National Archives and Records Administration (NARA).
 Because of our location in Washington, DC, we were able to visit NARA the very next day and quickly uncovered the associated material.
 We obtained documents that provided a detailed account of the operations and facility conditions as well as a thorough account of the quantities of contaminants on the site during a three-year period.
 This allowed us to not only confirm to our client that the contaminant was present but also the precise amount on site during a given time.
 While an important discovery, again, the paper trail continued.

-A tiny portion of the stacks at the National Archives II Building in College Park, MD.
-These are the same boxes that may contain the paper trail that will help our clients make their case.
-(Source: The Manuscript Society).
+A 1942 photo showing a tiny portion of the stacks at the National Archives in Washington, DC.
+These stacks house boxes that may contain the paper trail that will help our clients make their case.
+(Photo: "Photograph of Stacks for Commerce Department Archives" via US National Archives)

 Our thorough analysis of the collected materials revealed (via a handwritten note in the middle of a typed letter) the name of another federal agency to which the PRP was required to report its annual inventory of raw materials.
 This led our researchers to another unexplored collection of federal records at the National Archives that provided pertinent company information dating back to the 1920s.
 This included the company’s incorporation status, address, number of hourly and salaried employees, as well as the precise amount of waste material produced, power source, and a detailed account of the amount of raw materials used in production during a given year.
 A brief, three-paragraph newspaper article had uncovered a paper trail that provided us with invaluable historical documents that had been confined to archival boxes for, in some cases, nearly a century.
 Now, these documents could serve as key evidence for our client involved in ongoing litigation.